codio/site/source/docs/ide/boxes/installsw/file-locations.html.md

 ## Code workspace files
 The code workspace you see in the project file tree is located at `/home/codio/workspace` or `~/workspace`.

-## G1 Software dependencies
-For first generation projects, you can still use Box Parts and the installed software is located in the `/home/codio/.parts ` folder.